michelle7465/Samuela-Bardenas1/README.md

 **Vulnerability Summary:**

 **1. Social Engineering**
--  High: Phishing attacks, through clicking on unidentified links or messages, are a major threat to organizations, potentially leading to reputational harm and the exposure of sensitive data like passwords and personal IDs, including beneficiaries' landbank passwords.
+-  High: Phishing attacks, through clicking on unidentified links or messages, are a major threat to organizations, potentially leading to reputational harm and the exposure of sensitive data like passwords and personal IDs, including beneficiaries' sensitive information.

 **2. Web Applications**
 -  Critical: SQL injection involves injecting malicious SQL queries into input fields, exploiting database vulnerabilities, potentially leading to unauthorized access to sensitive data such as household IDs, addresses, phone numbers, listed family members, and financial statements.